 Sales and Marketing

-Dice rolled to its fourth straight year of revenue growth, hitting $213 million in 2013, up from $195 million in 2012.
-Acquisitions fueled some of the revenue growth including $3.2 million from the European-focused The IT Job Board, acquired in mid-2013.
+DHI rolled to its fourth straight year of revenue growth, hitting $213 million in 2013, up from $195 million in 2012.
+Acquisitions fueled some of the revenue growth, including $3.2 million from the European-focused The IT Job Board, acquired in mid-2013.
 Revenue for the finance segment declined 9%, affected by slower hiring at European institutions in the face of a debt crisis and UK recession.
 Smaller segments such as energy and healthcare had robust growth.

 Despite the 9% rise in revenue, the company’s net income dropped 57% to $16 million in 2013 from $38 million in 2012.
 While acquisitions helped raise revenue, they also raised the cost of gaining revenue in the technology and healthcare segments.
 Technology also spent $1.4 million toward an integrated enterprise platform, which included software, personnel, and consulting services.
 Cash flow has declined for three straight years, dropping to $49 million in 2013.
 It stood at about $55 million in 2012 and $64 million in 2011.
 The decrease was blamed on a slowdown in sales and timing in payments from customers and tax payments.